abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 InvoiceLineItems and Invoices with the Reseller view.
 We have this query in Power BI Desktop.
 We will copy the code from the Advanced Editor.
-But before copying the code, we need to create a merge table using Visual query as creating a blank query is not possible in Visual query.
+But before copying the code, we need to create a merge table using Visual query as creating a blank query is not possible in Visual Query.
 Let's give this method a try.

 1. From the top menu, click the drop-down next to **New SQL query** and then select **New visual query**.